anselmbradford/ai-webdev-scripts/README.md

 This Adobe Illustrator Script will export spritesheets from properly formatted Adobe Illustrator files.

-* Create a new Adobe Illustrator file.
+1. Create a new Adobe Illustrator file.
-* Create a layer for each sprite.
+2. Create a layer for each sprite.
-* Give the sprite layers a name prefix as per the settings in the configuration file (one will be generated with default values if it's not found on first run).
+3. Give the sprite layers a name prefix as per the settings in the configuration file (one will be generated with default values if it's not found on first run).
 All other named layers will be ignored.
-* Create a rectangular path on each sprite layer with the "area" prefix layer name from the configuration file.
+4. Create a rectangular path on each sprite layer with the "area" prefix layer name from the configuration file.
-* Optionally, create a rectangular path on each sprite layer with the "hit" prefix layer name to create a hit area (for JavaScript purposes).
+5. Optionally, create a rectangular path on each sprite layer with the "hit" prefix layer name to create a hit area (for JavaScript purposes).
-* Spritesheet graphics will ordered in the order they appear in the Layer panel.
+6. Spritesheet graphics will ordered in the order they appear in the Layer panel.
-* Run the script from File > Scripts > AI-SpriteSheet-Factory menu.
+7. Run the script from File > Scripts > AI-SpriteSheet-Factory menu.
-* Script will generate configuration file with your project if it is missing and will create a "build" directory that contains your spritesheet and associated code.
-The code will be:
+8. The script will generate configuration file with your project if it is missing and will create a "build" directory that contains your spritesheet and associated code.
+The output in this folder will be:
-	* An image file - the spritesheet.
+	* __An image file__ - the spritesheet.
-	* A CSS file - a style rule using your spritesheet.
+	* __A CSS file__ - a style rule using your spritesheet.
-	* An HTML file - to test your spritesheet in a browser.
+	* __An HTML file__ - to test your spritesheet in a browser.
-	* A parameters file - contains the coordinates of your sprite boundary areas and hit areas on the spritesheet.
+	* __A parameters file__ - contains the coordinates of your sprite boundary areas and hit areas on the spritesheet.

 ## Copyright and License
 ======================